 - GLP-1 receptor agonists are contraindicated in patients with hypersensitivity to any component of the products.
 With the exception of exenatide and lixisenatide, they are also contraindicated in those with a personal or family history of medullary thyroid carcinoma (MTC) or multiple endocrine neoplasia syndrome, type 2 (MEN 2). - All GLP-1 receptor agonists, except exenatide and lixisenatide, carry a boxed warning for risk of thyroid C-cell tumors.
-Other safety risks include pancreatitis (including fatal and non-fatal hemorrhagic or necrotizing pancreatitis), serious hypersensitivity reactions, immunogenicity, serious hypoglycemia when used in combination with SFUs or insulin, renal impairment, and lack of conclusive evidence for macrovascular risk reduction.
-Common AEs include: nausea, diarrhea, vomiting, headache, and injection site reactions. - Pramlintide is contraindicated in patients with hypersensitivity to any component of the drug and in those with hypoglycemia unawareness and confirmed gastroparesis.
+Other safety risks include pancreatitis (including fatal and non-fatal hemorrhagic or necrotizing pancreatitis), serious hypersensitivity reactions, immunogenicity, serious hypoglycemia when used in combination with SFUs or insulin, and renal impairment.
+Liraglutide also has a warning for acute gallbladder disease.
+Semaglutide carries a warning for diabetic retinopathy complications due to the results of the SUSTAIN 6 trial, which found a higher rate of events in patients treated with semaglutide vs placebo; the absolute risk was larger among patients with a history of diabetic retinopathy at baseline compared to those without.
+Common AEs with these drugs include: nausea, diarrhea, vomiting, headache, and injection site reactions. - Pramlintide is contraindicated in patients with hypersensitivity to any component of the drug and in those with hypoglycemia unawareness and confirmed gastroparesis.
 It has a boxed warning for increased risk of hypoglycemia, particularly in patients with T1DM.
 Common AEs include nausea, headache, anorexia, and vomiting; the incidence of nausea tends to be higher at the beginning of treatment and decreases with time in most patients.
-Gradual titration of the dose minimizes the incidence and severity of nausea - Albiglutide, exenatide, exenatide ER, liraglutide, and pramlintide are Pregnancy Category C. Dulaglutide and lixisenatide are uncategorized in accordance with the FDA's Pregnancy and Lactation Labeling Rule (PLLR). - There are no adequate and well-controlled studies in pregnant women.
+Gradual titration of the dose minimizes the incidence and severity of nausea. - Exenatide and pramlintide are Pregnancy Category C. Dulaglutide, exenatide ER, liraglutide, semaglutide, and lixisenatide are uncategorized in accordance with the FDA's Pregnancy and Lactation Labeling Rule (PLLR).

+There are no adequate and well-controlled studies in pregnant women.
 These drugs should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
-It is not known whether these drugs are excreted in human milk. - Due to the long washout period for albiglutide, discontinuation of the drug at least 1 month before a planned pregnancy should be considered. - Albiglutide, dulaglutide, and liraglutide have a Risk Evaluation and Mitigation Strategy (REMS) program consisting of a communication plan to inform healthcare providers about the potential risk of MTC and acute pancreatitis (REMS@FDA Web site 2017).
+It is not known whether these drugs are excreted in human milk.